Museum of the Great War

-According to museum research, 500,000 French, 160,000 British and (at June 1916) 85,000 Germans were prisoners of war.
+According to museum research, 500,000 French, 160,000 British and (in June 1916) 85,000 Germans were prisoners of war.
 By including displaced and detained civilians, this figure rises to 6.6 million.
 The exhibition deals with all aspects of captivity: the food, for example, was insufficient and of poor quality; illness was rife; and prisoners of war were required to work hard.